Reaveskev/Sports-Odds/README.md

 * See Live Scores
 * Sports News
   - See latest news for the NFL, NBA, WNBA, MLB, NHL, and some more.
+ * Current Standings
+  - See the current standings for sports in season.
 * See Sport odds
   - Place bets with fake money on money line, spread and total points.